2022 Pan-Pacific Winter High Seas Expedition

 For decades, the people that depend on salmon have been grappling with a rapidly changing climate which has caused unpredictable changes in salmon productivity across the North Pacific.
 Due to anthropogenic pressures on ecosystems and associated anomalous events in the North Pacific Ocean, Pacific salmon are progressively being exposed to conditions outside normal climate cycles.
 Pacific salmon are a uniquely important resource for countries across the North Pacific, but there remain significant gaps in our understanding of the mechanisms that regulate salmon distribution and survival in coastal and especially in high seas environments.
 Since salmon cross ecosystem and international boundaries as they migrate across the North Pacific, a concerted international effort is imperative to improve our knowledge about the conditions Pacific salmon face in the open ocean.
 By furthering our understanding of the ocean phase of the salmon life cycle, we can improve our efforts to assess, forecast and manage salmon into the future to build resiliency for salmon and the people that depend on them.

-In a major effort to fill our gaps in knowledge, as many as five research vessels will go out to sea in late winter 2022 to conduct the largest ever pan-Pacific, epipelagic ecosystem survey during winter, focused on understanding salmon and their ecosystems.
-The 2022 Expedition will involve a full ecosystem survey with pelagic trawling and detailed sampling of marine life in the upper ocean and will include research on physical, biological and chemical oceanography.
-There will also be a gillnet vessel deployed in the Gulf of Alaska, alongside the ships that will be trawling, to test the catch efficiency of different gear types.
-Novel technologies such as gliders, environmental DNA and genetic stock identification will be used to enhance research efforts.
-The 2022 Expedition will bring together scientists from Canada, Japan, the Republic of Korea, the Russian Federation, and the United States — the five member countries of the North Pacific Anadromous Fish Commission (NPAFC) — to build on research from the 2019 & 2020 International Gulf of Alaska Expeditions.
+In a major effort to fill our gaps in knowledge, five research vessels went out to sea in late winter 2022 to conduct the largest ever pan-Pacific, epipelagic ecosystem survey during winter, focused on understanding salmon and their ecosystems.
+The 2022 Expedition involved a full ecosystem survey with pelagic trawling and detailed sampling of marine life in the upper ocean and will include research on physical, biological and chemical oceanography.
+There was a gillnet vessel deployed in the Gulf of Alaska, alongside the ships that trawled, to test the catch efficiency of different gear types.
+Novel technologies such as gliders, environmental DNA and genetic stock identification were used to enhance research efforts.
+The 2022 Expedition brought together scientists from Canada, Japan, the Republic of Korea, the Russian Federation, and the United States — the five member countries of the North Pacific Anadromous Fish Commission (NPAFC) — to build on research from the 2019 & 2020 International Gulf of Alaska Expeditions.

-Zone Map for the 2022 Pan-Pacific Winter High Seas Expedition
+2022 Pan-Pacific Winter High Seas Expedition ArcGIS Story Map

 The Research Vessels